Powered by Confidentials.com Search Subscribe

 It’s no-one’s favourite school holiday but it’s here anyway: February half-term.
 So if you’re taking time off your normal schedule to look after the kids, make the most of it by planning a family day out to remember.

-ConfidentialGuides.com has over 200 suggestions of family-friendly things to do and places to eat in Manchester, including lots of free entry attractions.
+ConfidentialGuides.com has over 200 suggestions of family-friendly things to do and places to eat in Manchester, including lots of free entry attractions and days out for teenagers.
 We’ve also got a guide to kids eat free deals in Manchester city centre.

 Activities